ICON: Implicit Clothed humans Obtained from Normals: Experiments

-\qheading{``Chamfer'' distance.} We report the Chamfer distance between \groundtruth scans and estimated meshes.
+We use 3 evaluation metrics, described in the following: \qheading{``Chamfer'' distance.} We report the Chamfer distance between \groundtruth scans and reconstructed meshes.
 For this, we sample points uniformly on scans/meshes, to factor out resolution differences, and compute average bi-directional point-to-surface distances.
-This metric captures bigger geometric differences, but misses smaller geometric details.
+This metric captures large geometric differences, but misses smaller geometric details.

-\qheading{``P2S'' distance.} \cape has raw scans as ground truth, which can contain big holes.
-To factor holes out, we additionally report the average (point-to-surface) distance from scan points to the closest reconstructed surface points.
-This metric can be viewed as a single-directional version of the above metric.
+\qheading{``P2S'' distance.} \cape has raw scans as ground truth, which can contain large holes.
+To factor holes out, we additionally report the average point-to-surface (P2S) distance from scan points to the closest reconstructed surface points.
+This metric can be viewed as a 1-directional version of the above metric.

-\qheading{``Normals'' difference.} We render normal images for both reconstructed and \groundtruth surfaces from fixed predefined viewpoints (see \cref{sec: dataset}, ``generating synthetic data''), and calculate the L2 error between them.
-This metric captures the accuracy for high-frequency geometric details, when the ``Chamfer'' and ``P2S'' errors are already small enough.
+\qheading{``Normals'' difference.} We render normal images for reconstructed and \groundtruth surfaces from fixed viewpoints (\cref{sec: dataset}, ``generating synthetic data''), and calculate the L2 error between them.
+This captures errors for high-frequency geometric details, when Chamfer and P2S errors are small.